Shristirajpoot/CodeMigrate/README.md

-# COBOL-to-Python Converter
+# CodeMigrate Converter

-The **COBOL-to-Python Converter** is a utility tool that converts COBOL source code into Python.
+The **CodeMigrate Converter** is a utility tool that converts COBOL source code into Python.
 This tool aims to simplify the process of migrating legacy COBOL applications to modern Python-based systems, while also generating Python code that adheres to the functional structure of the original COBOL program.

 ---